stormpath/stormpath-sdk-angular/README.md

 ## About

-Angular 2 SDK for Stormpath's API
+Angular 2 SDK for Stormpath's API.
+If you're looking for AngularJS support, please see [stormpath-sdk-angularjs](https://github.com/stormpath/stormpath-sdk-angularjs).

 ## Installation